 Knee Scooters are scooters with an added platform for the injured leg.
 You can kneel and rest your leg comfortably on the platform, while your good leg strides to move the scooter forward.
 They are easy to use and gives you a bit of a free hand.

 The Knee Scooter is a great alternative to crutches for those who aren’t as physically active or as balanced.
-Unlike the Hands Free Crutch, you don’t need to take time to learn how to use this device.
+Unlike the Hands-Free Crutch, you don’t need to take the time to learn how to use this device.

 This stable wheeled cart allows you to rest your injured leg on the cushioned knee platform keeping all weight off the healing foot or ankle.
 You propel yourself with your good leg.
 The best units turn like a bike, adjust for right or left leg injury and can be folded for easy storage and transport.
 You may hear them called Roll-a-bouts after the original manufacturer.